AlanBinu007/React-Covid19-Tracker/README.md

 ## Tech We Used

-- ReactJs
+- Spring Boot
 - Firebase Hosting
-- Firebase Auth
 - Firebase Storage
-- React-Dom
-- React Redux
+- Basic HTML5 and CSS

 ## Features